ChimaCoded/django_ecommerce/README.md

 # django_ecommerce
-Following are the screenshots of the projects
+Following are the screenshots of the project

 ![](Screenshots/Screenshot%20from%202020-07-11%2018-55-51.png)